Anquan Boldin: 2007 season

+2008 season

 On September 28, 2008, Boldin was carted off the field after a violent helmet-to-helmet collision in the end zone with 27 seconds remaining in the Cardinals' 56–35 loss to the New York Jets.
 While attempting to catch a long pass from Kurt Warner, Boldin was hit in the back by free safety Kerry Rhodes and then took an illegal helmet-to-face shot from strong safety Eric Smith, knocking them both unconscious.
 Smith was able to get up after a few moments.
 After several minutes, Boldin was placed on a stretcher and carted off the field.
 Smith was fined $50,000 and suspended one game.
-Boldin left the game having caught 10 balls for 119 yards and a touchdown.
+Boldin left the game having caught 10 passes for 119 yards and a touchdown.
 On October 4, 2008, coach Ken Whisenhunt announced that Boldin would be out for an indefinite time period with fractured paranasal sinuses.
-Boldin returned three weeks later and caught 9 passes for 63 yards and two touchdowns against the Carolina Panthers.
-Fitzgerald and Steve Breaston, who filled in for the injured Boldin, became the fifth 1,000 yard receiving trio in NFL history.
+Boldin returned three weeks later.
+He had 13 receptions for 186 receiving yards in a 26–20 victory over the Seattle Seahawks in Week 11.
+Fitzgerald, Boldin, and Steve Breaston, who filled in for the injured Boldin, became the fifth 1,000 yard receiving trio in NFL history.

 In December 2008, he became the fastest player in NFL history to have 500 receptions.
-On January 3, 2009, in his first post-season game, against the Atlanta Falcons in the wildcard round, Boldin had a 71-yard catch and run for a touchdown.
-In the Super Bowl XLIII loss to the Pittsburgh Steelers, Boldin caught 8 passes for 84 yards.
+He was named to this third Pro Bowl for his performance in the 2008 season.
+On January 3, 2009, in his first post-season game, against the Atlanta Falcons in the Wild Card Round, Boldin had a 71-yard catch and run for a touchdown.
+In the Super Bowl XLIII loss to the Pittsburgh Steelers, Boldin caught eight passes for 84 yards.